 (Friedrich Nietzsche - Thus Spoke Zarathustra)

-After many years spent living as a "workaholic" (I've also been working as a Digital, Communication and Marketing Manager for more than 18 years), quite unable to find time to touch a single brush, I constituted my first personal collections.
+After many years spent living as a "workaholic" (I've also been working as a Digital, Communication and Marketing Director for more than 18 years), quite unable to find time to touch a single brush, I constituted my first personal collections.

 Today, I know that I will never more be able to spend one day without painting or drawing!